-However, much of the saga of his life falls far beyond just scientific achievement.
+American scientist J. Robert Oppenheimer helped create the atomic bomb with a group of scientists and was later dubbed the "father of the atomic bomb."
+The son of a German-born, Jewish immigrant and a Baltimore artist, Oppenheimer's was considered to be a true genius.
+However, much of his life falls far beyond scientific achievement.
 Facts about J. Robert Oppenheimer's life show he was not only a brilliant scientist, but a political activist, an educator, and a father.

-Before World War II, He Supported The Communist Party
+He Supported The Communist Party Before World War II

 He Was A Brilliant Teacher And His Students Were Obsessed With Him